MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/prepare-network.md

 ## Bandwidth requirements

-Teams is designed to give the best audio, video and content sharing experience regardless of your network conditions.
+Teams is designed to give the best audio, video, and content sharing experience regardless of your network conditions.
 That said, when bandwidth is insufficient, Teams prioritizes audio quality over video quality.

 Where bandwidth *isn’t* limited, Teams optimizes media quality, including up to 1080p video resolution, up to 30fps for video and 15fps for content, and high-fidelity audio.